 In addition, a drug product approved under an NDA, such as BGB-3111, BGB-290 or BGB-283, if they were to be approved, could face generic competition earlier than expected.
+We do expect competition from generic drugs with our inlicensed drugs but currently do not know the actual impact.
 The enactment of the Generic Drug User Fee Amendments of 2012 as part of the Food and Drug Administration Safety and Innovation Act of 2012 established a user fee program that will generate hundreds of millions of dollars in funding for the FDA's generic drug review program.
 Funding from the user fee program, along with performance goals that the FDA negotiated with the generic drug industry, could significantly decrease the timeframe for FDA review and approval of generic drug applications.

-The market opportunities for our drug candidates may be limited to those patients who are ineligible for or have failed prior treatments and may be small.
+\The market opportunities for our drug candidates and drugs may be limited to those patients who are ineligible for or have failed prior treatments and may be small.